umeaimanMerchant/Movie-Recommender/README.md

-## 3 - Content-based filtering with a neural network
+## Intro - Content-based filtering with a neural network

 There are two types of `Recommendation system`
 1. Collaborative filtering